Community Health Profile: Kensington, Philadelphia

 What is a Community Health Profile?

-A community health profile uses publicly available existing data to describe the health of a neighborhood or community.
-The data used are often called "indicators" of neighborhood health status.
-The purpose of this health profile is to describe the health and related factors that can impact health (such as income and neighborhood characteristics).
+The purpose of this community health profile of the Kensington area in Philadelphia, PA is to describe the health and related factors that can impact health (such as income and neighborhood characteristics).
 This snapshot of neighborhood health status can help community leaders describe the current circumstances to advocate for and utilize resources to plan new programs or services to improve community health.
 It can also be useful to have these snapshots of over time to see whether improvement efforts have created positive change.

-What data was used in creating this Community Health Profile?
+What Data Was Used in Creating This Community Health Profile?

 Data were obtained from a variety of sources to create this brief.
 Data on neighborhood characteristics were obtained from sources like the US census bureau and Philadelphia city agencies.
 Data on self-rated health, diagnoses, behaviors, and perceptions of safety were obtained from the Public Health Management Corporation (PHMC) Southeastern Pennsylvania Household Health Survey, a phone survey of more than 10,000 households.
 We used a statistical method of small area estimation to create estimates of these characteristics at the census tract level (which is a small group of city blocks) and map them.
 This allows us to show how traits vary across the Kensington area, because Kensington is made up of multiple neighborhoods and numerous census tracts.
 In addition, we averaged the data for all of the census tracts in this area to get an overall picture of the Kensington area, which can be compared to Philadelphia averages.